CronoMail/StreamDownloader/README.md

 ## Features

+- **Multi-Platform Support**:
-- **Multi-Platform Support**: Download livestreams from Twitch and YouTube
+  - Download livestreams from Twitch and YouTube
+  - Optimized downloads with platform-specific backends:
+    - Streamlink for Twitch streams
+    - yt-dlp for YouTube and other platforms
 - **Dual Interfaces**:
   - User-friendly GUI with advanced controls
   - Powerful CLI with both interactive and command modes